lueckem/cnvm/README.md

 In the notebook [*examples/SIS-model.ipynb*](examples/SIS-model.ipynb) the existence of an epidemic threshold for the SIS model in epidemiology is demonstrated.

 ## Implementation details

+After a node switches its opinion due to the above dynamics, the system state $x$ changes and hence all the generator matrices $Q^i$ may change as well.